pnwairfire/known-locations/WRCC/README.md

 ## Instructions

-Use `addOpenCageInfo.R` first to obtain the latest version of the AirNow locations table.
+Use `01_addOpenCageInfo.R` first to obtain the latest version of the AirNow locations table.

 Walk through this script a chunk at a time.

-Then do the same with `addMissingElevation.R`.
+Then do the same with `02_addMissingElevation.R`.